Prestige TV meets vertical storytelling

 The Storytelling DNA of Love Story

 Connor Hines, who created and largely wrote the series, made a deliberate structural choice: each episode functions as a self-contained emotional beat within a larger arc.
-The pilot opens in 1999 with Carolyn Bessette-Kennedy getting her nails done while paparazzi swarm outside — then flashes back seven years.
+The pilot opens in 1999 with Carolyn Bessette-Kennedy getting her nails done while paparazzi swarm outside, then flashes back seven years.
 Episode three, "America's Widow," runs just 43 minutes and covers an entire family tragedy and its emotional aftermath.
 The pacing is ruthless.
 There is no filler.

 This is precisely how great vertical series work.
 When you have 60 to 90 seconds per episode, every line of dialogue must advance character or plot.
 Every scene transition must create a hook.
 Every emotional beat must land immediately.
-The writers who succeed in vertical aren't writing "less" — they're writing with more discipline than most traditional TV writers ever have to.
+The writers who succeed in vertical aren't writing "less."
+They're writing with more discipline than most traditional TV writers ever have to.

 "Nothing about this series feels cheap… the show coveted writers and craftspeople whose dedication bleeds into every monologue delivered."